 - Sjögren’s syndrome – destroys the glands that produce tears and saliva causing dry eyes and mouth; may affect kidneys and lungs.

 Autoimmune Disease Treatment

 Most commonly, practitioners will help their patients to manage the consequences of their autoimmune disease by prescribing medications that slow or suppress the immune system response.
 These may include corticosteroids (prednisone), methotrexate, cyclophosphamide, azathioprine, and cyclosporine.
 Unfortunately, by suppressing the immune system, these medications leave the body unprotected and vulnerable to infection.

 At LifeWorks Wellness Center, the first step in treating autoimmune diseases is to immunize the patient to their own blood.
-In this a simple, effective procedure where a small amount of a patient’s blood is taken and mixed with a homeopathic remedy.
-This combination is then delivered back into the patient.
+This is a simple, effective procedure where a small amount of a patient’s blood is taken and mixed with a homeopathic remedy.
+This combination is then delivered back to the patient.
 This has the effect of re-programming the patient’s immune system and in many cases, begins the process of improving their symptoms toward recovery.